DevMohi/Axn-gaming/README.md

 Open [https://axngaming.netlify.app/](https://axngaming.netlify.app/) to view the live site in your browser.

-* Note this is only responsive for dekstop
+* Note this is only responsive for dekstops

 <!-- * Item 1
 * Item 2